SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

 - [Debtman](https://github.com/vn-ki/debt-man-pwa) (Progressive Web App using ionic3)
 - [Continue on PC](https://github.com/vn-ki/ContinueOnPC) (Android app)

-I belive this project suites my current knowledge of python and I am sure that I will be able to complete it in *time*.
+I believe this project suites my current knowledge of python and I am sure that I will be able to complete it in *time*.

 #### Interest in OpenAstronomy